M66B/FairEmail/app/src/main/assets/SETUP-ca-rES.md

 # Posada en marxa i ajuda

 Configurar FairEmail és força senzill.
 Haureu d’afegir almenys un compte per rebre correu electrònic i almenys una identitat si voleu enviar-lo.
-The quick setup will add an account and an identity in one go for most providers.
+The quick setup will add an account and an identity in one go for most major providers.

 ## Requeriments